dereklwh/CMPT362MyRuns/Derek_Huang_MyRuns4/readme.md.txt

+# My Runs Assignment 4
+- took inspiration from where_am_i and here_i_am demos.
+- time is only tracked when location is updated

 # My Runs Assignment 3
 - took inspiration from room demo for: ExerciseEntryDatabase.kt, ExerciseViewModel.kt, and ExerciseEntryDatabase.kt
 - Unit conversion in history fragment only takes place if app is reset